 At the start of year 4, the following homework will be set:

-- Times tables (TT Rockstars) - ongoing (ideally daily) practise at home.
-At this time, the children are set up to practise times tables that they are currently not fully confident in.
+Times tables: (TT Rockstars) - your child should spend a short time on this website at least 4 times a week.
 Please download the free app onto tablets, phones etc as this makes it really easy for your child to undertake practise in a 'little and often' approach - 5 minutes most days will have an enormous impact.
 The aim is for children to know all their times tables (up to 12) by the end of year 4.

-- Manga High tasks due each Friday https://app.mangahigh.com/home School ID: 413583.
+Manga High: https://app.mangahigh.com/home School ID: 413583.
 It is very important that the children have pencil and paper next to them as they complete these challenges as working out will often be required.
 Parents - please feel free to help your child with this homework.
 Even just reading the questions with them and slowing them down, encouraging working etc. makes a huge impact.

 Note to parents regarding spellings